solita/solita.github.com/_posts/2024-08-14-server-sent-event.md

 </html>
 ```

 Implementing the server side logic for SSE is possible in most common server side programming languages and frameworks.
-For now, I will demonstrate with a Node.js and Express framework.
-Let’s see the code in `server.js` file:
+For now, I will demonstrate with a Node.js script using the Express framework which is a bit of an overkill to be honest.
+Anyway, let’s see the code in `server.js` file:

 **Server:**